What You Need to Know Before You Sign a W-9 Form

 If you are starting a new job and your new employer hands you a W-9 to fill out, ask if your new job is as a self-employed contractor or as an employee.
 Employees fill out the Form W-4 to set their tax withholding level.

 Self-employed persons (independent contractors) don't have income taxes or Social Security/Medicare taxes withheld.
 You and your employer can discuss the issue of your status, but it's the IRS that ultimately decides whether a worker is an employee or an independent contractor (self-employed).
-If you are not sure about your status, read more about the difference between employees and independent contractors.

 Be Aware of Backup Withholding Rules